 Typically, foreign countries do not accept payment directly from the Plan.
 You may be required to pay for medical and vision care services and submit your receipts to this Plan's third-party claims administrator for possible reimbursement.
 Medical and vision services received outside of the United States are subject to Plan provisions, coverage, limitations, exclusions, clinical review if necessary, and determination of medical necessity.
-The review may include regulations determined by the FDA.
-Out-of-country medication purchases are only eligible for reimbursement while traveling outside of the United States.
+The review may include application of pertinent Food and Drug Administration (FDA) regulations Out-of-country medication purchases are only eligible for reimbursement while traveling outside of the United States.